 What is a body?
 How do we relate to our own, and those of others?

-With great focus on the process and with my own body as well as the experiences and feelings that stem from it as subject and material, I work with textiles, sculpture, installation and drawing as my main mediums.
+With great focus on the process and with my own body as well as the experiences and feelings that stem from it, I work with textiles, sculpture and drawing as my main mediums.
 By connecting the personal and the political in a contemporary context, I study questions regarding perceptions of bodies, bodily experiences and the relationship between the "body" and ourselves.